 Voyageurs National Park

-Voyageurs National Park is a water-based park known for its interconnected waterways and pristine forests.
-Named after the French-Canadian fur traders who navigated these waters in the 18th century, the park is a haven for boating, fishing and wildlife viewing.
-Visitors can explore the park’s four large lakes and over 500 smaller bodies of water by kayak, canoe or motorboat.
-Plus, it's within reach of the Boundary Waters Canoe Area.
+Voyageurs National Park is a water-based park known for its interconnected waterways and forests.
+Named after the French-Canadian fur traders who navigated these waters in the 18th century, the park is known for boating, fishing and wildlife viewing.
+Visitors can explore the park’s four large lakes and over 500 smaller bodies of water by kayak, canoe, motorboat or even guided tours.
+Plus, it's within reach of the Boundary Waters Canoe Area (BWCA).

 - Key Attractions: Kabetogama Peninsula, Rainy Lake, Ellsworth Rock Gardens.